AG Ferguson: Washington, other states to sue Trump administration over ‘zero tolerance’ immigration policy

 The lawsuit will be filed “imminently” and will challenge the executive order signed by President Donald Trump on Wednesday, Attorney General Bob Ferguson said in front of the Federal Detention Center in SeaTac.

-Flanked by Gov. Jay Inslee and immigrant-rights leaders, Attorney General Bob Ferguson announced Thursday that Washington will join a coalition of states in filing a lawsuit against the Trump administration over its “zero tolerance” policy of separating immigrant children from their parents during illegal border crossings.
+Flanked by Gov. Jay Inslee and immigrant-rights leaders, Attorney General Bob Ferguson announced Thursday that Washington will join a coalition of nearly a dozen states in filing a lawsuit against the Trump administration over its “zero tolerance” policy of separating immigrant children from their parents during illegal border crossings.

 The lawsuit, announced in front of the Federal Detention Center in SeaTac, will be filed in federal court in Seattle, Ferguson said.
-He said the suit would be filed imminently, but did not give a specific date.
+He said the suit would be filed imminently, but did not give a specific date other than “the next few business days.”

+“Do we truly lack the decency that we’re seeing expressed by this administration?”
+Ferguson said during a news conference.
+“I mean, truly, where is the decency?”

+The other states that are joining with Washington in the lawsuit are Oregon, California, Massachusetts, Maryland, New Mexico, Pennsylvania, New Jersey, Iowa, Illinois and Minnesota.
+Ferguson said he expects additional states will join in.

 He said the Northwest Immigrant Rights Project also planned to file suit over the Trump administration policy.

 Ferguson’s office had intended to file a lawsuit Thursday but is modifying the legal complaint to challenge the executive order signed by President Donald Trump on Wednesday that reversed his administration’s policy to detain families together for potentially more than 20 days.
-Ferguson called the order “meaningless” because it does not cover children in custody and has numerous caveats.
+Ferguson on Thursday called the order “meaningless” because it does not address the children in custody and separated from their families, and has numerous caveats.

 Jorge Barón, executive director of the Northwest Immigrant Rights Project (NWIRP), said his organization plans to sue the Trump administration on behalf of the parents who have been detained.
 He stressed that despite the administration’s about-face, “family separation has not ended.”